sunaku/md2man/man/man5/md2man.5.markdown

 `.TH` directive in roff(7), which defines the UNIX manual page's header and footer.
 Any subsequent top-level headings are treated as second-level (H2).

+#### First top-level heading

+    # manpage-name manpage-section center-footer left-footer center-header

+manpage-name
+  The name of the command or function.

+manpage-section
+  The section number of the manual.
+(1 for commands, etc.)

+center-footer
+  The date the man page was last modified.
+Some systems do not display footers when you use the man command interactively, only when printing the pages.

+left-footer
+  Bottom left footer.
+See below.

+center-header
+  The main page (center) heading.
+See below.

+Use quotes if any of these fields contains embedded blanks.
+Use "CS-701" as the left-footer for the man pages you write for this course.
+The main page (center) heading gives the place or organization where the software being documented originated; we'll use "Queens College."

+Here is an example:

+    # mycommand 1 "December 2001" "CS-701" "Queens College"

 ### Extensions

 md2man enables the following [Redcarpet] extensions while reading markdown(7):